Swiss e-ID - The new law, an overview of the digital identity solution

 In order to support both e-ID-based and alternative identification methods, companies need to adapt their digital processes.
 PXL Vision can help with this, offering modular solutions that can be flexibly adapted to all requirements.

-VISION eID as the key to a digital Switzerland
+VISION e-ID as the key to a digital Switzerland

 By introducing the e-ID, Switzerland is establishing a secure and consistent identity infrastructure that will link citizens, businesses, and public authorities.
 This will lay the groundwork for digital contracts, online services and automated processes, while also bolstering data protection and fostering trust.